subsetpark/subsetpark/posts/current.md

 There are two sounds, voiced /th/ and unvoiced /dh/, represented by "th".
 They are both short.

+All three are written starting from the top.

 |             |ring                                       |half ring                                          |
 |---------    |------------------------------------------ |-------------------------------------------------- |